awesomescott/monsters-rolodex/README.md

 # Monsters Rolodex

 This project is an introduction to the [React](https://reactjs.org/) JavaScript library.
+It simply displays a list of monster cards with contact information that can be filtered by searching.

 In building this app, I learned the ins and outs of the basic concepts of React.
 These include: